 end

-That is the useful behavior.
+That was already the useful behavior.
 Not spectacular, not great demo material, but it is what matters in production: an external dependency going down should not stop the care chain.
-It should fall back to an explicit degraded mode.
+It should become an explicit degraded mode.

 The Invisible Work